walker84837/wincat-rs/README.md

   - `<FILEs>`: The files whose contents will be concatenated and written to stdout.
+  - `-v, --verbose`: Logs file operations and error handling where applicable.

 ## Contributing

 Contributions are welcome!
-Here are the contributing guidelines (I will try to keep them as simple as possible):
+Here are the contributing guidelines:

   - Try to use the least amount of `unsafe` blocks.
 If that's needed make some safe wrapper function around it.
-  - I recommend you to use Windows functions (like `winapi` or `std::os::windows`) if performance will be better.
-However, try to keep a tradeoff between safety and using the Windows API.
+  - Since this repo is based around Windows, use functions from `winapi` when applicable.
+However, try keeping a tradeoff between safety and using the Windows API.
   - Prefer using the standard library over reinventing the wheel.
   - Format code with
     ``` console